carloscorreia94/CompilersProject/README.md

-Any doubt, you can reach me by pm.correia.carlos@gmail.com Happy Compiling the compiler (:
+Any doubt, you can reach me by pm.correia.carlos@gmail.com Happy Compiling the compiler (good luck I mean)